 Necrotising pancreatitis (NP) represents the severe form of pancreatitis.
-It is considered a subtype of acute pancreatitis as necrosis usually tends to occurs early, within the first 24-48 hours, but can also rarely occur with subacute forms.
+It is considered a subtype of acute pancreatitis as necrosis usually tends to occur early, within the first 24-48 hours, but can also rarely occur with subacute forms.

 A key feature is a significant amount of pancreatic and peripancreatic tissue necrosis associated with pancreatitis.

 Necrotising pancreatitis may become infected in up to 40% cases 6, more commonly after the first week.

 NP presents most often as necrosis affecting both the pancreas and peripancreatic tissues.
 Rarely it will affect only the peripancreatic tissues or pancreas in isolation 5.